SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 Every SharePoint Framework client-side web part consists of code and a manifest.
 The manifest provides information about the web part such as its title, description, and icon.
 When adding a web part to the page, the information from the web part manifest is displayed to users.

-Using this information, users decide if the web part is the one that they are looking for.
+Using this information, users decide if the web part is the one that they're looking for.
 Providing a title and description that correctly reflect the web part's functionality is essential if you want your web part to be used.
 If your web part is used on non-English sites, localizing its metadata can improve the user experience even further.

 Some properties defined in the web part manifest, such as title or description, support specifying localized values.
 For the complete list of all web part manifest properties that support localization, see [Simplify adding web parts with preconfigured entries](./simplify-adding-web-parts-with-preconfigured-entries.md#properties-of-a-preconfiguredentries-array-item).